[Analysis] Wild Arms Alter Code: F (PS2 / Media.Vision) Opening – 2003

 An opening that invokes memory… without extending it

-From its very first seconds, Alter Code: F makes a clear choice: it leans heavily on the emotional legacy of the original Wild Arms.
+From the very first seconds, Alter Code: F makes a clear choice: to rely on the emotional legacy of the first Wild Arms.
+And to do so, the music acts as an immediate trigger.

 Where the original opening built atmosphere out of restraint and absence, the remake relies more on recognition than suggestion.
 We no longer discover.
 We identify or we compare.